1DeRBy1-alt/RobloxMinecraft/README.md

 ---

 ## 📜 Description
-**Spectra Hub** is a script utility designed to hook directly into the game's logic.
+**Spectra Client** is a script utility designed to hook directly into the game's logic.
 Unlike standard cheats, this project focuses on **low-level network manipulation** and efficiency.

 ---